-To cancel a car sale contract within the cooling-off period, you must, within three clear days of signing the contract, notify the car trader in writing that you are terminating the contract (see the sample letter in appendix A at the end of this chapter).
+To cancel a car sale contract within the cooling-off period, you must, within three clear days of signing the contract, notify the car trader in writing that you are terminating the contract (see the sample letter in appendix A).
 The cooling-off period ends if you accept delivery of the car.

 Three clear days means three whole days, not including the day the contract was signed, and not including weekends or days that are wholly or partly observed as public holidays in Victoria.
 For example, if you sign a contract on Thursday, you have all day Friday, all day Monday, and until the close of business on Tuesday in which to notify the car trader.

 Posting the notification letter is risky due to the limited amount of time.
 It is best to personally hand the notice to the car trader or an employee at the car yard.
 If possible, take along a friend to act as a witness.

 As there is a penalty involved in cancelling a car sale contract under section 43 of the MCT Act (i.e. the car trader retains a small proportion of the purchase price), you should state in your notification letter if you have other grounds for rescission.
 This shows the car trader that you are aware of your right to cancel the contract.
 In this situation, negotiation may lead to the contract being cancelled without a penalty.

 After the car sale contract has been terminated under section 43 of the MCT Act, the car trader must: